 CAL FIRE/RIVERSIDE COUNTY UNIT STRATEGIC FIRE PLAN

 The California Department of Forestry and Fire Protection (CAL FIRE)/Riverside County Unit Strategic Fire Plan (Fire Plan) was updated in May 2016.
 The Fire Plan is a cooperative effort between the State Board of Forestry, California Department of Forestry and Fire Protection, and CAL FIRE.
 The plan provides a road map for prevention and reduction of firefighting costs and losses to property, life, and the environment in San Jacinto Mountain communities including Beaumont.
 The Safety Element incorporates relevant policies from the Fire Plan.

-RESILIENT
+RESILIENT IE

+Western Riverside Council of Governments (WRCOG) and San Bernardino County Transportation Authority (SBCTA) developed climate change vulnerability assessments and adaptation strategies to support regional and local efforts to prepare for and mitigate risks associated with climate change.
+The Western Riverside County Adaptation and Resiliency Strategy Part 1, Vulnerability Assessment and Part 2, Adaptation Strategies (2019) includes a summary of expected climate change effects, identifies assets in the Western Riverside County region that are vulnerable to climate change effects, and presents adaptation strategies intended to reduce vulnerability and increase resilience.
+The WRCOG Member Community Vulnerability Profiles identify climate-related hazards and critical assets at-risk within the City limits of Beaumont.
+The Community Vulnerability Profile report also identifies evacuation routes that pass-through hazard zones, over bridges, and water crossings.
+In addition, WRCOG and SBCTA prepared a regionally-tailored climate resilient transportation infrastructure guidebook that identifies adaptation strategies specific to increasing resilience of the transportation system in the region.

 BEAUMONT DRAINAGE MANAGEMENT PLAN